Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/Courses/Foundation-Courses/FC_README.md

 ## ℹ️ Additional Note

-The other foundation courses listed above were not part of my assigned academic path, therefore this repository does not include any materials or documentation.
+The other foundation courses listed above were not part of my academic track; therefore, no materials or documentation for them are included in this repository.

 ---